-However, to continue the company’s growth, Joe required equity investment to fund additional stock and provide working capital.
+The company worked with the Hub’s Growth team to develop the product and bring it to market, and by mid-2016 had gained listings in Boots, Booths and Waitrose.
+However, to continue the company’s growth, Just Bee required equity investment to fund additional stock and provide working capital.